snowdriftcoop/snowdrift/TEXTEDITORS.md

 #### Atom settings

-Some settings to consider:
+Some settings to *consider*:

-* Tab Length: 4 (easy enough to enter 2 spaces for hamlet)
+* Tab Length: 4 (easy enough to enter 2 spaces for hamlet), make sure to keep "soft tabs" checked.
 * Packages/Tree View: turn on "Hide Ignored Names" and "Hide VCS Ignored Files"
 * Disable the "metrics" package to stop Atom sending data to Google Analytics